 What Permits You Need

 You will need a permit to hike the John Muir Trail, but which permit depends on where you will be starting your hike.
 If you’re hiking from north to south then you will need a permit for Yosemite National Park.
 For a south to north hike, you will need a permit for the Mt.
 Whitney portal.
 If you’re considering a through hike of the John Muir Trail, then you can understand why these permits are extremely popular.
-For that reason, you should plan far in advance and register your permits early to make sure you can hike when you’re ready.
+For that reason, you should plan far in advance and book your permits early to make sure you can hike when you’re ready.
 Depending on your plans, you may need additional permits as well as adhere to other regulations.

 The Basic Gear You’ll Need